top of page

 Our Work in Practice

-Since 2022, CGEAI has grown into a coalition of 170+ youth members across 20+ chapters.
-Our programs have reached over 25,000 people through school-based education, digital campaigns, and community partnerships.
+Since 2022, CGEAI has grown into a coalition of 200+ youth members across 20+ chapters.

 Recent highlights include:

-Submitted advisory input to the United Nations and represented youth perspectives at leading responsible tech convenings, like the Women in Engineering Conference and United Nations SDG Summit.
+• Submitted advisory input to the United Nations and represented youth perspectives at leading convenings, like the Women in Engineering Conference and United Nations Commission on the Status of Women.

 Our Values

-Representation as Root-Cause Solution: Inclusion in design and governance is the most effective way to prevent harm.
+• Representation as Root-Cause Solution: The inclusion of folks from underrepresented groups in AI design and governance is the most effective way to prevent the harm

-Youth-Led, Intergenerational in Spirit: We center young voices while collaborating across generations for systemic change.
+• Youth-Led, Intergenerational in Spirit: We center young voices while collaborating

-Critical Hope: We challenge inequity with optimism and an abundance mindset, insisting that better systems are possible.
+• Critical Hope: We challenge inequity with optimism and an abundance mindset,